springone-tour-2020-cicd/katacoda-scenarios/argo/step4.md

-# Register your kubernetes cluster with ArgoCD
+# Register your kubernetes cluster with Argo CD

-Next, let's register the Kubernetes cluster with ArgoCD, so that it can deploy apps to it.
+Next, let's register the Kubernetes cluster with Argo CD, so that it can deploy apps to it.

 Run the following command:
 ```